-If an element has
+If an element has been marked as

 display: none or

-aria-hidden by itself is not enough to completely hide an element from all users, if that is the end goal.
+aria-hidden=true by itself is not enough to completely hide an element from all users, if that is the end goal.

-<p aria-hidden="true"> This content is not announced to screen readers. </p>
+<p aria-hidden=true> This content is not announced to screen readers. </p>

-For comparison, the following examples are completely hidden to all users:
+The following examples are completely hidden to all users:

 <p hidden>...</p> <p style="display: none;">...</p> <p style="visibility: hidden;">...</p>

-aria-hidden="true" should be used without also visually hiding the element it is set on, are when an element contains content that could be considered decorative, or duplicative, to equally accessible content that is rendered on the page.
+aria-hidden=true can be useful for hiding visual content from assistive technologies is when an element represents content that could be considered decorative, or duplicative, to equally accessible content that is rendered on the page.

-<a href="/"> <span class="font-icon font-icon--home" aria-hidden="true"></span> Home </a>
+<a href="/"> <span class=home-font-icon aria-hidden=true></span> Home </a>

 In ARIA 1.1, the working group introduced